-The Kalahari Resorts and Convention Center project under construction on U.S. 79 will be a significant source of new jobs and revenue to the City of Round Rock, which partnered with the private company to locate its fourth facility here.
+The Kalahari Resorts and Convention Center which opened Nov.
+12, 2020, on U.S. 79 will be a significant source of new jobs and revenue to the City of Round Rock, which partnered with the private company to locate its fourth facility here.
 Its proximity to Old Settlers Park and Dell Diamond – two well-established venues that together draw more than a million visitors annually – bodes well for a successful, tourism-oriented development.

 Kalahari announced in June 2016 its intention to build in Round Rock, and the City engaged in a nearly two-year public engagement process as the project and economic incentives were under consideration by the City Council.
 You can access the full set of project web pages here.